TechFlow-Space/devportal/java-score/overview.md

 system calls that results may also differ between nodes.
 Also, you cannot do long-running operations in SCORE, that may prevent forming consensus between nodes.
 These sandbox policies should be obeyed by every SCORE programmer.

-### Limitations

-- SCORE code size is limited to about 64 KB (actually bounded by the maximum step limit value during processing its deploy transaction) after being compressed.
-- The maximum count of inter-SCORE call or ICX transfer/send is 1024 in one transaction.
-- The maximum stack depth that a SCORE can call external functions recursively is 64 in one transaction.
-- Declaring member variables which are not managed by the state DB is prohibited.